How to Write and Send Invoice Emails — Professional Invoice Email Template

 Attach the Invoice

-We recommend that you attach your invoice as a file/document instead of including it in the body of the email.
+We recommend that you always attach the invoice as a file/document instead of including it in the body of the email.
 PDF is generally best, as it works on all different kinds of devices and operating systems, and you can avoid compatibility issues.
-If you send the invoice as an attachment, your client can also easily print it out and save it for their records.
+If you send the invoice as a PDF, your client can also easily print it out and save it for their records.
+Understanding the difference between an invoice vs. receipt is also important when managing your business documents.

 Use This Invoice Email Template

-If you’re wondering how to write an invoice email, you can try using the following invoice message example:
+If you're wondering how to write an invoice email, you can try using the following invoice email template example:

 Subject: Invoice [Number] Due on [Date]